The Willan Charitable Trust

 How to Apply

 This funder does not have a public application process.
 The trust makes grants to “approved beneficiaries” at the discretion of the trustees.
-There is no public application portal, guidelines, or published criteria for how organizations become approved beneficiaries.
+There is no public application portal, guidelines, or published criteria for how organisations become approved beneficiaries.

 Grants appear to be awarded based on trustee knowledge, relationships, and discretionary decision-making rather than through an open application process.